JosephThinhTran/DRL_based_SFC_Embedding/README.md

  - Notes
     - The "reordered_traffic_500000_slots_1_con.tra" file cannot be committed to GitHub due to larger than 100 MB of size.
 This file will be uploaded to another cloud repo.

+# TODO
+ - Re-organize each algorithm's source code into a separated folder